-When confronted with simple Catholic friendly Bible passages, such as "Unless you eat the flesh of the Son of Man you shall have no life within you" (Jn 6:53) which defends the Eucharist, he suddenly gets mystical and extrapolates that it's symbolic.
+When confronted with plain and simple Catholic friendly Bible passages, such as "Unless you eat the flesh of the Son of Man you shall have no life within you" (Jn 6:53) which defends the Eucharist, he suddenly gets all mystical and says it's symbolic, which Jesus himself refuted.

-He says, "I do have a mandate from God to compare what others teach to the gospel of the Bible."
-In this "mission" he has arrived at a radically different interpretation of Scripture from the overwhelming collective deposit of faith which includes 2000 years of the greatest and most faithful Christian intellects of antiquity. (i.e., Jn 6:56, Lk 2:38, Mat 16:18) Does he consider himself such an intellectual giant, that he can somehow come to better conclusions than everybody else with their Bibles, including Catholics, Protestants, Evangelicals, Apostles, Martyrs, ancient Church Fathers, saints and scholars?
-He ridicules other Evangelicals who say their understanding of Scripture came from their "prayerful" reading, saying they should use their heads, not their hearts.
-Yet while he is stuck in his head like this, he says Catholics are all about works and not faith, which of course is also false.
+He says, "I do have a mandate from God to compare what others teach to the gospel of the Bible" arriving at a radically different interpretation of Scripture from the overwhelming collective deposit of faith which includes 2000 years of the greatest and most faithful Christian intellects of antiquity.
+He criticizes Catholics, Protestants, and Evangelicals, including Billy Graham.
+He disagrees with the Apostles, Martyrs, ancient Church Fathers, saints and scholars.
+He ridicules other Evangelicals who say their understanding of Scripture came from "prayerful" reading, saying they should use their heads, not their hearts.
+Then turns the other direction and says Catholics are all about works and not faith, which of course is also false.

 "See that ye all follow the bishop, even as Christ Jesus does the Father, and the presbytery [priest] as ye would the apostles.
 Do ye also reverence the deacons, as those that carry out the appointment of God.
 Let no man do anything connected with the Church without the bishop.
 Let that be deemed a proper Eucharist, which is [administered] either by the bishop, or by one to whom he has entrusted it.
 Wherever the bishop shall appear, there let the multitude also be; by the bishop, or by one to whom he has entrusted it.
 Wherever the bishop shall appear, there let the multitude also be; even as, wherever Jesus Christ is, there is the Catholic Church."
 Ignatius of Antioch, Epistle to the Smyrneans, 8:2 (c.
 A.D.
 110)

-Ministries come and go with fervent, magnetic and dynamic personalities like Mr. MacArthur.
+Ministries come and go with fervent, magnetic, intelligent and dynamic personalities like Mr. MacArthur.
 But they lose their sparkle, and appear lack-luster in the simple ageless experience of Jesus in the Eucharist, which is what brought Diane (of this site), into the Catholic Church.

-Perhaps Mr. MacArthur could do the prayer above also.
-Francis Schaeffer softened to Catholicism in his later years, and his son Frank says he was moving toward Catholicism.
-Francis Schaeffer was even more anti-Catholic and more influential than Mr. MacArthur.
+Francis Schaeffer softened to Catholicism in his later years, and his son Frank says he was moving toward conversion to Catholicism.
+Francis Schaeffer was even more anti-Catholic and more influential than John MacArthur.